jimpick/wallaby-fevm-msg-signer/README.md

 The command line is designed to mimic `lotus chain create-evm-actor` and `lotus chain invoke-evm-actor`.
-You can use this tool and the public GLIF API gateway for the Wallaby testnet instead of having to install a Lotus node yourself.
+You can use this tool and the public GLIF API gateway for the Wallaby testnet instead of having to install a Lotus node on the testnet yourself.

 # Quickstart